Sobriety Monitoring For Families

 Soberlink is a popular choice for individuals who need to prove sobriety to their family or for child custody privileges.
 Soberlink makes alcohol monitoring a more convenient and non-invasive process when compared to urine testing, ankle bracelets, or large in-home alcohol monitoring systems.

 Soberlink is used to promote safer parenting time in child custody situations.
 Below are the three levels of service offered by Soberlink.

-Level 1: Independent Monitoring Agreement
+Level 1: Voluntary Monitoring Agreement

 Level 2: Soberlink Family Law Monitoring